 - Stay in Queenstown’s budget accommodations

 - There are very limited freedom camping spots in the Queenstown area, so campers will need to book into the holiday parks as far in advance as possible – more information at Where to Camp in Queenstown and the 5 Free Camping Spots in Queenstown

 - Non-campers, book into self-catering accommodation so you can make your own meals and save money on food.
-There are Four Square and FreshChoice supermarkets in town, but you’ll find cheaper groceries at New World, Countdown and PAK’NSAVE near the airport
+There are Four Square and FreshChoice supermarkets in town, but you’ll find cheaper groceries at New World, Countdown and PAK’nSAVE near the airport

-- Be choosey about the paid activities you want to do – see the 10 Queenstown Must-Dos for research
+- Be choosey about the paid activities you want to do – see the 45 Best Things to Do in Queenstown for research

-- Fill up the rest of your itinerary with the 16 Free & Cheap Things to Do in Queenstown.
+- Fill up the rest of your itinerary with the 20 Free & Cheap Things to Do in Queenstown.